1) Put the camera on a tripod and make sure your tripod is sufficiently secured and in lieu of any wind that may threaten to topple it.

 5) Set the camera for the composition you are aiming for.
-Think as much as possible on getting something in the foreground or some strong features in the middle of the picture, as northern lights and stars are always considered technically to be in the ”background.”
+Think as much as possible about getting something in the foreground or some strong features in the middle of the picture, as northern lights and stars are always considered technically to be in the ‘background’.
 The composition will be much better and your photo far more interesting, as it will have depth and context.
-As mentioned previously: This is something you can successfully think through during the daylight hours, while you are considering where to go to get your northern light photos at night.
+As mentioned previously, this is something you can successfully think through during the daylight hours, while you are considering where to go to get your northern light photos at night.

 6) Turn on the LiveView function on the camera, allowing you to use the screen and not the view finder to focus.
 Forget about autofocus – it will not function properly due to lack of sufficient contrast.
 The contrast is not clear enough for the camera to grasp the area of focus on the night sky.

 8) Turn the focus ring on your lens to infinity.
 It is the little symbol that looks like a horizontal eight ∞, and you will notice the stars more and more becoming small piercing dots.
-Fine-tune, using miniscule movements, until you have gained the sharpest focus possible.
-Because stars and northern lights are so far away it seems like they are on a flat backdrop in relationship to the person who is watching them, regardless of the fact that they are very far apart from one another.
-If the stars are in focus, the northern lights, as a principle, will be as well, but do remember that the northern lights are always moving and that can seem blurred.
+Fine-tune, using minuscule movements, until you have gained the sharpest focus possible.
+Because stars and northern lights are so far away, it seems like they are on a flat backdrop in relationship to the person who is watching them, regardless of the fact that they are very far apart from one another.
+If the stars are in focus, the northern lights, by principle, will be as well, but do remember that the northern lights are always moving and can seem blurred.
 Once completed, you can turn off the LiveView.